unal-sw-arch/swarch-2026i/ProyectoPlanio/README.md

 ### 🔹 Architectural Styles

-El sistema sigue una **arquitectura de microservicios**, en la cual la aplicación se divide en servicios pequeños, independientes y especializados.
+The system follows a **microservices architecture**, where the application is divided into small, independent, and specialized services.

-Características principales:
+Key characteristics:
-- Despliegue independiente por servicio
+- Independent deployment per service
-- Comunicación mediante HTTP REST y WebSocket
+- Communication via HTTP REST and WebSocket
-- Persistencia desacoplada por servicio
+- Decoupled data persistence per service

-También se basa en principios de **SOA (Service-Oriented Architecture)**, permitiendo reutilización y desacoplamiento de funcionalidades.
+It also incorporates principles from **Service-Oriented Architecture (SOA)**, enabling service reuse and loose coupling.

 ---

 ### 🔹 Architectural Elements and Relations

-#### 🧩 Componentes
+#### 🧩 Components

 - **Web UI**
-  Interfaz de usuario que corre en el navegador.
+  Client-side application running in the browser.
-  Se comunica con el backend mediante HTTP y WebSocket.
+  Communicates with the backend using HTTP and WebSocket.

 - **API Gateway**
-  Punto de entrada único al sistema.
+  Single entry point to the backend.
-  Maneja autenticación (Google OAuth), generación de JWT y enrutamiento.
+  Handles authentication (Google OAuth), JWT generation, and request routing.

 - **Activity Service**
-  Núcleo del sistema.
-Gestiona:
+  Core of the system.
+Manages:
-  - Salas
+  - Rooms
-  - Tareas
+  - Tasks
-  - Hábitos
+  - Habits
-  - Monedas
+  - Coins
-  - Historial de actividad
+  - Activity logs

 - **Personalization Service**
-  Maneja:
+  Manages:
-  - Avatares
+  - Avatars
   - Items
-  - Salas virtuales
+  - Virtual rooms

 - **Notification Service**
-  Maneja notificaciones en tiempo real usando WebSocket.
+  Handles real-time updates using WebSocket.

 - **Databases**
-  - **PostgreSQL (Activity DB):** datos transaccionales
+  - **PostgreSQL (Activity DB):** transactional data
-  - **MongoDB (Personalization DB):** datos flexibles
+  - **MongoDB (Personalization DB):** flexible data

 ---

-#### 🔗 Conectores
+#### 🔗 Connectors

 - **HTTP REST**
-  - Comunicación síncrona entre servicios
+  - Used for synchronous communication between services

 - **WebSocket**
-  - Comunicación en tiempo real (notificaciones)
+  - Used for real-time communication (notifications)

 ---

-#### ⚙️ Decisiones arquitectónicas clave
+#### ⚙️ Key Architectural Decisions

-- API Gateway como punto único de entrada
+- API Gateway as a single entry point
-- Separación de bases de datos por servicio
+- Database separation per service
-- Uso de transacciones ACID en el núcleo
+- Use of ACID transactions in the core service
-- WebSocket solo para notificaciones
+- WebSocket used only for notifications
-- Bajo acoplamiento entre servicios
+- Minimal and controlled coupling between services

 ---